rishi-prav/rishi-prav.github.io/_posts/2020-04-07-rishi-prav-site-launched.md

 ---
 layout: post
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: "Rishiraj Pravahan's launched site!"
-date: 2014-04-30
+date: 2020-04-07
 ---

-Well, this is getting started in the middle of the Covid19 pandemic.
+Well, this is getting started in the middle of the Covid19 pandemic of 2020.
 It is powered by [Jekyll](http://jekyllrb.com)